The Community Neuroarts Coalitions Network

 Culturally Relevant and Locally Rooted Programs

-By using community-based participatory research (CBPR) and local asset mapping, CNCs ensure interventions are shaped by and tailored to the specific needs and strengths of each community.
+By using community-based participatory research (CBPR) and local asset mapping, CNCs help ensure that interventions are shaped by and tailored to the specific needs and strengths of each community.

 Community Empowerment and Ownership